Ten0/tokio_tasks_shutdown/README.md

 		Ok(())
 	})
 	.unwrap();
-// Note that calls can be chained
+// Note that calls can be chained since `spawn` returns `&TasksHandle`

 // Let's make sure there were no errors tasks.join_all().await.unwrap();